na-na-hi/renget/archive/GuideToTheCunnyverse.md

 * [Pomf](https://pomf.tv): It's a loli/shota friendly livestreaming site!
 There aren't a *ton* of creators streaming at any given time, but if you ever wanted to watch someone draw lolis or play a game with lolis in it (perhaps with some nude loli mods), or even just watch hentai with other people, Pomf is good for that.
 * [Little Angels Hentai](https://lah.li): An old forum focused around sharing lolicon and hentai artwork.
 Be sure to read the rules before posting.
-* [Lolisho](https://lolisho.chat): A loli and shota friendly instance of Matrix, which is an encrypted and decentralized chatting application.
-* [Cute Funny Art](https://cutefunny.art): Another loli/shota friendly matrix instance, which additionally offers free cloud storage for loli artists.
 * [Saucenao](https://saucenao.com): Saw a cute pic but need to know where it's from?
 Saucenao is a reverse image search site that indexes billions of images, including and especially anime and manga images.
 Most important about it is that it's not Google reverse image search.
 Because let's be real, you weren't seriously thinking about uploading cunny pics to Google, were you?

 ## Bonus!
 Loli/Shota Sex Dolls